Chapter 27: Cultural Diffusion from the West via Lake Baikal

 A Chinese pattern to pursue technology

-The hunter fishers of Siberia probably got their bronze military technology from the nomadic cultures to the west of Lake Baikal.
+The hunter fishers of Siberia probably got their bronze military technology from nomadic cultures to the west of Lake Baikal.

 Siberians interact with Kurgans after the Ice Age